Fact check: Did the Marine who Trump brought on stage at rally actually hoist a baby over a wall at Kabul airport? - KRDO

 Clark told the audience Saturday: “I am the guy that pulled the baby over the wall and it’s definitely probably one of the greatest things I’ve ever done in my entire life.”
 Clark then thanked the audience for their support before leaving the stage.

-Problem is, the Marine Corps says it wasn’t Clark in the video.
+Problem is, the Marine Corps says it wasn’t Clark in the video lifting the baby.

-Facts First: In a statement Wednesday, a US Marine Corps spokesperson said Clark was not the individual who lifted the child over a wall in the viral image and that Clark is now being investigated for his appearance at the rally.
+Facts First: In a statement, a US Marine Corps spokesperson said Clark was not the individual who lifted the child over a wall in the viral image and that Clark is now being investigated for his appearance at the rally.
+But on Friday Clark’s mother, Peggy Clark, told CNN her son was one of the Marines who helped the baby once it was lifted over the wall.

+The Marine Corps statement did not address whether he could have been one of the other Marines, only whether he was the one who pulled the baby up to the wall.

 “Regarding the viral photo that began circulating around August 20, 2021, the Marine identified in that particular image was not LCpl Clark,” Kelton Cochran, a spokesman for the 24th Marine Expeditionary Unit said in a statement.

-Note: This story has been updated with comments from Peggy Clark who told CNN on Friday that her son Hunter Clark was immediately handed the baby after it was lifted over the wall at the Kabul airport.